yyhh-org/site/content/cat-drinking-from-wine-glass.md

 Slug: cat-drinking-from-wine-glass
 Alias: /blog/2011/07/cat-drinking-wine-glass
 Lang: en
+Summary: Mayori demonstrates her preferred way to enjoy freshly served water, drinking from a wine glass like a proper cat princess.
 ---

 Mayori loves drinking fresh-served water, especially from a wine glass.
 Obviously she believes that is the right way to drink water for a cat princess.